-1. Some engines don't have a provision for a generator or alternator.
+I love it when I get a concise, accurate reply.
+Thank you Ron.1.
+Some engines don't have a provision for a generator or alternator.
 Hence you have to work out brackets, belts, deal with vibration, etc.

 2. Aircraft without engine-driven electrical systems get a break as far as requirements to carry expensive equipment.
 For instance, if you don't have an engine-driven generator or alternator, you are not required to carry a transponder *or* ADS-B within the 30 nm Class B veil.